PUBLIC NOTICE - Full closures of Des Joachims Bridge

 During these periods, the bridge will be fully closed to motorists, pedestrians and cyclists.
-Emergency services will have access to the bridge during the closures.
-The bridge could potentially reopen earlier depending on the nature of the work.
+Emergency services will be able to access the bridge during the closure.

-These closures will reduce the number of closures needed to complete the necessary work.
+These full closures will reduce the number of closures needed to complete the necessary work.

 PSPC thanks users for their patience.